momor666/markdown-preview-enhanced-with-litvis/README.md

 ```

 ## Getting started with litvis narratives

+Literate visualization uses [Elm](http://elm-lang.org) and [Vega-Lite](https://vega.github.io/vega-lite) in the form of a declarative visualization language [elm-vega](http://package.elm-lang.org/packages/gicentre/elm-vega/latest).
+While you don't have to use elm-vega in a litvis document it does enable quick declarative generation of interactive data graphics and therefore considerably enhances the capability of a litvis document.

 Creating your own litvis narrative is as easy as writing a markdown file.
 You can start with exploring the examples available at